IBM/model-evaluation-workbench/README.md

 After going through this code pattern, you should be able to:
-- Create and deploy Watson services models
+- Create and deploy Watson services models.
 - Configure model evaluation workbench to compare specific models and provide and test data.
 - Understand model evaluation parameters and know which model best suits your needs.